quynquyn/lessons/_lessons/class2en/lesson03.md

 >  {% include play.html identifier="lesson-dialogue1" start=23.09 stop=25.71 %}P1: __About 20 minutes by bus.__
 >  {% include play.html identifier="lesson-dialogue1" start=25.71 stop=29.64 %}P2: __What time do you usually go to bed?
 Do you stay up late?__
 >  {% include play.html identifier="lesson-dialogue1" start=29.64 stop=33.18 %}P1: __No, I am not a night owl.
 I am an early bird__
 >  {% include play.html identifier="lesson-dialogue1" start=33.18 stop=57.05 %} P2: __John gets up around 7 and then he brushes his teeth and washes his face.
 After that, he gets dressed.
-He usually gets ready around 8AM.
+He usually gets ready around 8 AM.
 After breakfast, he goes to work at around 8.30.
 It takes him about 20 minutes to go to work by bus.
 He doesn’t stay up late so he is not a night owl.
 He is an early bird because he gets up at 7AM.__